D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 In the **model parsing stage**, for a Caffe floating-point model, it will be transformed into an ONNX floating-point model.
 The original floating-point model will determine whether to include a data preprocessing node based on the configuration parameters in the transformation configuration YAML file.
 This stage produces an "original_float_model.onnx".
 This ONNX model still has a calculation precision of float32, but it includes a data preprocessing node in the input part.

 Ideally, this preprocessing node should complete the complete conversion from "input_type_rt" to "input_type_train".
-In reality, the entire type conversion process will be completed in collaboration with the Horizon processor hardware.
+In reality, the entire type conversion process will be completed in collaboration with the D-Robotics processor hardware.
 The ONNX model does not include the hardware conversion.
 Therefore, the real input type of ONNX will use an intermediate type, which is the result type of the hardware processing of "input_type_rt".
 The data layout (NCHW/NHWC) will remain consistent with the input layout of the original floating-point model.
 Each "input_type_rt" has a specific corresponding intermediate type, as shown in the following table:

 | **nv12**   | **yuv444** | **rgb** | **bgr** | **gray** | featuremap |
 |------------|------------|---------|---------|----------|------------|